Toloka/docs/en/guide/troubleshooting/project-settings.md

 #### How do I add a mask for the input field, like dd.mm.yyyy for the date field or numbers only (10 or 12) for INN (Taxpayer Identification Number)?

 To validate the input data format, you can use the output field type, specifying the acceptable or minimum/maximum values.
-For example, create an output field for the taxpayer number with the <q>string</q> type and enter its minimum and maximum length (like 10 and 12).
+For example, create an output field for the taxpayer number with the "string" type and enter its minimum and maximum length (like 10 and 12).
 To use a more sophisticated validation in the template, use RegExp.

 To enter a date, you can add a calendar to the task interface.
 See an [example of a calendar]({{ how-to-insert-a-calendar }}).